deckhouse/deckhouse/docs/site/pages/virtualization-platform/documentation/admin/install/SCENARIOS.md

 permalink: en/virtualization-platform/documentation/admin/install/scenarios.html
 ---

-In a typical high availability (HA) mode configuration, it is recommended to use 3 master nodes to ensure stability and plan for "n+1" worker nodes depending on your workload.
-Each virtual machine should be located on a separate physical machine.
+In a typical configuration, it is recommended to use 3 master nodes to ensure stability and any number of worker nodes to run virtual machines.

-*Note:* ControlPlane in the standard setup is not used for running virtual machines.
+To calculate the number of worker nodes, use the formula: N + 1, where N is the desired number of virtual machines to run divided by 10.
+An additional worker node is required to migrate virtual machines in case of failure or scheduled maintenance.